Steel: Processes starting from bar iron

-In these processes, pig iron was refined (fined) in a finery forge to produce bar iron, which was then used in steel-making.
+In these processes, pig iron made from raw iron ore was refined (fined) in a finery forge to produce bar iron, which was then used in steel-making.

 The production of steel by the cementation process was described in a treatise published in Prague in 1574 and was in use in Nuremberg from 1601.
-A similar process for case hardening armor and files was described in a book published in Naples in 1589.
+A similar process for case hardening armour and files was described in a book published in Naples in 1589.
 The process was introduced to England in about 1614 and used to produce such steel by Sir Basil Brooke at Coalbrookdale during the 1610s.

 The raw material for this process were bars of iron.
 During the 17th century, it was realized that the best steel came from oregrounds iron of a region north of Stockholm, Sweden.
 This was still the usual raw material source in the 19th century, almost as long as the process was used.

 Crucible steel is steel that has been melted in a crucible rather than having been forged, with the result that it is more homogeneous.
 Most previous furnaces could not reach high enough temperatures to melt the steel.
 The early modern crucible steel industry resulted from the invention of Benjamin Huntsman in the 1740s.
 Blister steel (made as above) was melted in a crucible or in a furnace, and cast (usually) into ingots.